 We have completed pre-clinical studies using our NEUGENE compounds in the treatment of cardiovascular disease, cancer, polycystic kidney disease, drug metabolism, inflammation, and infectious disease.
-We filed our first antisense Investigational New Drug application (IND) with the Food and Drug Administration (FDA) for Resten-NG for cardiovascular restenosis in 1999 and began a Phase II clinical trial in late 2000.
-We have completed three Phase I trials and currently have three Phase I/II trials ongoing in various clinical indications.
+We filed our first antisense Investigational New Drug application (IND) with the Food and Drug Administration (FDA) for Resten-NG for cardiovascular restenosis in 1999 and completed both a Phase I and Phase II clinical trial by late 2002.
+We have completed three Phase I trials in drug metabolism and two Phase Ib trials for cancer and polycystic kidney disease in 2002.